Hurricane Survival Tips: How My Family Survived a Category 4 Hurricane Twice!

-Have you ever wondered how you’d fare in the face of a Category 4 hurricane?
-For my family, this isn’t just a hypothetical question—it’s a reality we’ve lived through not once, but twice.
-The raw power of nature can be both awe-inspiring and terrifying, especially when you’re staring down the barrel of a monster storm.
+Have you ever wondered how you’d survive a Category 4 hurricane?
+For my family, this wasn’t a “what if” scenario—it happened not once, but twice.
+Facing the raw power of nature can be terrifying, but with the right preparation, it’s possible to come through unscathed!

 This is a pinnable post.
 Tap or hover over any image in this post to pin to your Pinterest Boards.